Creating a Docker image¶

 Set the required environment variable(s).RUN cd src && make -f Makefile.docker -j $(nproc)[8]

-directory; make COMPAS using a specific makefile (see below) and as many cores as possible.
+Change to thesrcdirectory; make COMPAS using a specific makefile (see below) and as many cores as possible.

-directive that specifies what command should run when the container is started[11].
+A Dockerfile usually ends with a CMD directive that specifies what command should run when the container is started[11].

-directive because some users will want to run the executable directly and some will
+The COMPAS Dockerfile doesn't have a CMD directive because some users will want to run the executable directly and some will

-want to use runSubmit.py
+want to use runSubmit.py.

 Makefile.docker¶